-THC (tetrahydrocannabinol) binds

-with the CB1 receptors in the ECS to produce a psychoactive effect, while also helping treat nausea, PTSD, glaucoma and other conditions.
+THC (tetrahydrocannabinol) binds with the CB1 receptors in the ECS to produce a psychoactive effect, while also potentially helping treat nausea, PTSD, glaucoma and other conditions.

-CBD (cannabidiol), by contrast, decreases THC's interaction with CB1 receptors, while itself offering pain relief, anti-inflammatory, anti-anxiety and anti-seizure effects.
+CBD (cannabidiol), by contrast, decreases THC's interaction with CB1 receptors, and may offer pain relief, anti-inflammatory, anti-anxiety and anti-seizure effects.